Narrow Your Niche to Make More Money!

 Narrowing your niche does not mean that you can’t serve people outside of your niche.
 It simply means that you will aim each marketing arrow at a specific target.
 If your arrow hits people outside of your niche, you can decide whether or not they are a good fit for your business.
 If so, go ahead and serve them; if not, refer them to another practitioner who might be a better fit for them.

 You will not have to turn away non-ideal clients, because they will not ‘see’ themselves in your specifically-targeted message.
 They will realize that your service is not for them.
 Your special gift will not be expressed at its highest potential if you work with people who don’t fit your Ideal Client profile – those who don’t need what you offer, who drain your energy, squabble about money, make excuses, procrastinate or disrespect your time.
 But that’s exactly what happens when you target too wide an audience, instead of a small niche – specifying exactly whom you do and do not accept as clients.

 Step 3: Sharing, Not Selling

 Finally, you need to get comfortable with sales.
-I don’t mean the stereotype of the slick used car salesman who tries to talk someone into something they don’t want or need!
+I don’t mean the stereotype of the slick used car salesman who tries to fast-talk someone into buying something they don’t need!
 I’m talking about offering something you believe in, to people who need it – a solution that matches the needs of your niche.
 Think of it as sharing your services, not selling.